isomerpages/moe-hci/_college/Academic Programmes/Higher 3 (H3) Programmes.md

 NTU H3 Taught Modules are by NTU lecturers and customised for JC students who have a keen interest in Semiconductor Physics &amp; Devices.
 Assessment is different from the undergraduate modules.&nbsp;Lessons will be held at NTU as well as the hosting JC, Hwa Chong Institution.
 Examinations will be held at the end&nbsp;of semester 1.&nbsp;

-**Period: January to May 2025**
+**Period: January to May 2026**

-**(Exam: &nbsp;14 May 2025)**
+**(Exam: &nbsp;19 May 2026)**

-The application period will open&nbsp;from&nbsp;**30 September 2024**&nbsp;to&nbsp;**1 November 2024 (2359h)**.
+The application period will open&nbsp;from&nbsp;**30 September**&nbsp;to&nbsp;**3 November (2359h)**.

 All applications for NTU-H3 Taught Modules will be via NTU’s e-application portal.
 Details of the application system is as appended.
-Selection is done by NTU and successful applicants will be notified on&nbsp;**15 November 2024 through the JCs**.
+Selection is done by NTU and successful applicants will be notified on&nbsp;**14 November 2025 through the JCs**.
 It is based on good JC1 overall results with at least 'B' grade in the relevant H2 subjects.

 |No|NTU H3 Module Title|Subject Code|Hosting School|Associated H2|
 | -------- | -------- | -------- | -------- | -------- |